 Factor Risk Profile Indications Possible specific action to reduce risk

-FIOIIIe lo reduce risk
+Prome lo reduce risk

 No driving associated with

-placement.
+Location Liah placement.
+Chook Foreign and

-Location High Significant risk of civil disorder, Check Foreign and
+and/or High Significant risk of civil disorder, Check Foreign and Commonwealth Office

-and/or crime or similar danger (e.g. Commonwealth Office
+crime or similar danger (e.g.

 Regional placement in war zones, restrictions and

 Factors countries where the Foreign and recommendations.

 Commonwealth Office (FCO)

 advises against travel).
 Consult guides on

 appropriate behaviour,

 Unavoidable lone or remote clothing, etc.

 working in proximity to significant

 risk (e.g. medical student elective Arrange

 in a refugee camp). briefing/information to be

 provided in conjunction

 Medical and rescue services not with someone with local

 available quickly or locally. experience or knowledge

-Manual of a supervised from a literation of conditions (e.g. student
+of conditions (e.g. student

 Means of communications likely on previous placement or

 to be difficult or compromised. a placement practitioner

 at a local HEI in the

-- overseas country).
+overseas country).

 Medium Higher than normal risk of civil Check Foreign and

 disorder, crime or comparable Commonwealth Office

 danger. restrictions and

+recommendations.

-Deleve likely in communicating recommendations.
+Delays likely in communicating

-Delays likely in communicating with tutors and others.
+with tutors and others.
 Provide information to

-with totors and others.
+students on guides on

-Placements abroad in areas students on guides on appropriate behaviour,
+Placements abroad in areas appropriate behaviour,

 identified as low risk by the clothing, etc.

-Foreign and Commonwealth ciotining, etc.
+Foreign and Commonwealth

 Office.
 Supplement general

-Office. briefing with information
+briefing with information

 about medium risk

 factors.

 Low Placements in the UK with no None.

 significant local risks.

 General/ High Regional/local health risks Student needs to confirm

-Environmental Ŭ 📕 require mandatory and specific that they have sought and
+Environmental require mandatory and specific that they have sought and

-Health Factors , , , , , , , , , followed advice from their
+Health Factors followed advice from their